Midkiff, Texas

 Midkiff is a T-shaped unincorporated desert village in northeastern Upton County, Texas, United States.
-It lies along RM 2401 and FM 3095 north of the city of Rankin, the county seat of Upton County.
+It lies along RM 2401 and FM 3095, north of the city of Rankin, the county seat of Upton County.
 Its elevation is 2,736 feet (834 m).
-It has a post office, serving the ZIP code of 79755; the ZCTA for ZIP Code 79755 had a population of 245 at the 2000 census.

 Founded in an oil boom in the early 1950s, Midkiff was named for a former community in nearby Midland County.
 Its original proposed name was "Hadacol Corner", but the U.S. Postal Service objected, presumably because it disapproved of locating in a town named after a registered corporate brand name, and the founders agreed to make a change in order to have a post office.
 Its post office was established in September 1952.

 Climate

 According to the Köppen climate classification, Midkiff has a semiarid climate, BSk on climate maps.